microsoft/TailwindTraders-Backend/README.md

 - `--clientid <id>` Client id of the service principal to use
 - `--password <pwd>` Service principal password

-Please, note that the Service principal must be already exist.
+Please, note that the Service principal must already exist.
 To create a service principal you can run the command `az ad sp create-for-rbac`.

 If using Powershell run the `./Create-Secret.ps1` with following parameters: